 Triple H vs. Koslov.
 It sends a shudder down my spine just thinking about it.
-Do you remember when WWE were pushing Koslov to the moon?
+Do you remember when WWE was pushing Koslov to the moon?
 Even though he was…well…dire, let’s be honest.
-Despite having less charisma than almost every other living thing on God’s Green Earth, somehow Survivor Series 2008 was set to have a main event of Triple H vs. Vladimir Koslov vs. Jeff Hardy, with the WWE Title on the line.
+Despite having less charisma than almost every other living thing on God’s Green Earth, somehow Survivor Series 2008 was set to have the main event of Triple H vs. Vladimir Koslov vs. Jeff Hardy, with the WWE Title on the line.

 Only Hardy didn’t make it to the match.
-Earlier in the evening Jeff was found unconscious in a stairwell after falling prey to a “mystery” attacker.
+Earlier in the evening, Jeff was found unconscious in a stairwell after falling prey to a “mystery” attacker.
 So now Jeff was out and we were left with…Triple H vs. *sigh* …Vladimir Koslov.

 And boy did this match bore the bejesus out of me.
-I mean Koslov…in a main event…with those headbutts.
+I mean Koslov…in the main event…with those headbutts.
 Yeesh.
 It got to the point where I was actually glad to see Vicki Guerrero come out (and so were the crowd from the sounds of things).
 Was Jeff healed up enough to take part in the match and finally claim his place as WWE Champion?
 With a scream of “He’s HERE!!” out comes…Edge?
 Sporting the second most stylish facial hair in this countdown (behind Dynamite Kid’s 1988 handlebar moustache, natch), the Rated-R Superstar was back, and to blatantly steal one of the most run out lines in wrestling commentary, business was about to pick up.

 This was good…no it was better than good, it was EXCITING!
 The last thing anyone expected was an epically bearded Edge to come Incredible Hulk-esque stomping down to ringside, slide in, and spear the holy hell out of Triple H!
 Edge gets ready to make the cover and snatch the title away from Hunter (and the Russian I guess, but that was just never gonna happen, was it?)…

 BAM.
 JEFF.
 FREAKIN’.
 HARDY.
 Bandaged and bruised from his earlier exertions, and the pop he got from the crowd was IMMENSE!
 He takes Edge down and pummels him, before sliding out of the ring like a man possessed, snatching up a ring chair and looking to go do some damage.
 Hardy shoots back into the ring, with Edge in his sights…lines up the shot…and BLATT!!
 Accidentally blasts Hunter in the face as Edge drops out of the way.
 Hardy lays the steel to Koslov for good measure, before turning around to look for Edge, only to find himself on the receiving end of Spear for his troubles.
 Edge pins Hunter as everyone else lays around in varying degrees of damage, and seals the deal.
-The Ultimate Opportunist strikes again, and makes a match I thought was gonna be the drizzling shizzles in to one of my favourite ever Survivor Series moments.
+The Ultimate Opportunist strikes again, and makes a match I thought was gonna be the drizzling shizzles into one of my favourite ever Survivor Series moments.

-7. The First Ever Elimination Chamber (Survivor Series 2002)
+7. The first-ever Elimination Chamber (Survivor Series 2002)

 Now…this was BIG.
 Back when the Brand Split was at it’s most competitive, then Raw General Manager Eric Bischoff promised the fans something special for Survivor Series, something that would outdo even the ominous Hell in a Cell.
 And the Bisch did not disappoint.
 This was the very first time we fans got the chance to lay eyes on the imposing structure of the Elimination Chamber, and it certainly was imposing.
 Chris Jericho, Rob Van Dam, Booker T, Kane, Shawn Michaels, and Heavyweight Champion Triple H were to clash with the gold on the line, and become infamous as the first men to brave the insides of the terrifying chained nightmare.

 What we tend to forget when watching this match now is that this was the first time any of those tried and tested Chamber spots were performed.
 Just think about some of the things that happened in that match.
-Rob Van Dam springboarding Spectacular Spiderman style to cling to the chain link wall.
+Rob Van Dam springboarding Spectacular Spiderman style to cling to the chain-link wall.
 The 5-Star Frog Splash from the top of a pod.
 Kane throwing Jericho through the Plexiglass screens.
 Everyone getting thrown out of the ring and onto a level STEEL PLATFORM.
 None of this had happened before, and watching it through at the time it was amazing.
 All 6 men in this match worked their butts off to make this debut of the chamber work, and every single one of them sold it like it had absolutely killed them.

 You have to give props to Shawn Michaels, with the Elimination Chamber being (as JR repeatedly told us on the night) Michaels’ second match in 4 years.
-Coming back from a seemingly career ending injury, Shawn threw himself into this match, not shying out of taking the same punishment as the rest of the men involved.
-In fact, for a man who thought SummerSlam may well be his big send off, Michaels looked like he hadn’t missed a step.
+Coming back from a seemingly career-ending injury, Shawn threw himself into this match, not shying out of taking the same punishment as the rest of the men involved.
+In fact, for a man who thought SummerSlam may well be his big send-off, Michaels looked like he hadn’t missed a step.

-The First Ever Elimination Chamber makes it onto the list not just for the gimmick itself, but because was a solid hour of 6 guys beating the hell out of each other, with Michaels’ title win cementing his return and giving us all the fuzzy happy ending we all love so much.
+The First-Ever Elimination Chamber makes it onto the list not just for the gimmick itself, but because was a solid hour of 6 guys beating the hell out of each other, with Michaels’ title win cementing his return and giving us all the fuzzy happy ending we all love so much.

-6. The Debut of The Undertaker (Survivor Series 1990)
+6. The debut of The Undertaker (Survivor Series 1990)

-In at number 6 it’s Survivor Series 1990, and Dusty Rhodes’ Dream Team squaring off against Ted Dibiase’s Million Dollar Team.
+In at number 6, it’s Survivor Series 1990, and Dusty Rhodes’ Dream Team squaring off against Ted Dibiase’s Million Dollar Team.
 What made this interesting in the lead up is that the final member of Ted Dibiase’s team was a set to be a “mystery partner” (oooooooh).
-For weeks leading up to the event rumours abounded as to who this mysterious man may be, with the Million Dollar Man remaining tight-lipped throughout.
+For weeks leading up to the event, rumours abounded as to who this mysterious man may be, with the Million Dollar Man remaining tight-lipped throughout.

-The night of Survivor Series rolls around, and finally Ted Dibiase announces his mystery fourth man…the Undertaker.
+The night of Survivor Series rolls around, and finally, Ted Dibiase announces his mystery fourth man…the Undertaker.
 Imagine if you will a time that Howard Finkel announces “The Undertaker”, and the crowd reacts with a “who?”.
 That only happened once, because after this match EVERYBODY knew who the Undertaker was.
-Brother Love’s newest client stalked down to ring, his funeral dirge music stunning most of the crowd into silence.
+Brother Love’s newest client stalked down to the ring, his funeral dirge music stunning most of the crowd into silence.
 Then once in the ring, he quickly (VERY quickly) eliminated Koko B. Ware, once again to the shock of everyone in attendance.

 Realistically, ‘taker didn’t do a lot in this match, but his sheer size and look made him massively memorable from the moment he stepped from behind that backstage curtain.
 The WWF also did fantastically well at protecting the Undertaker from his very first match, not allowing him to be eliminated under normal circumstances, but instead booking the Undertaker to essentially eliminate himself by getting counted out whilst attacking Dusty Rhodes.

 The debut of the Undertaker has to feature here for the “oh sweet Jesus, what the hell is that?” factor when I first laid eyes on him as a kid.
-Besides without this moment we wouldn’t be able to have…
+Besides without this moment, we wouldn’t be able to have…

 5. “HULKAMANIA IS DEAD!”
 (Survivor Series 1991)